Code

 ch <- read_csv("https://www.massey.ac.nz/~anhsmith/data/chirps.csv") |>

-mutate(degC = (degF-32)*5/9)
+mutate(degC = (degF-32)*5/9) # mutate makes a new column

 We will examine how well the temperature predicts the frequency of chirping by this insect.